 Running and Managing Packages Programmatically

-If you need manage and run Integration Services packages outside the development environment, you can manipulate packages programmatically.
+If you need manage and execute Integration Services packages outside the development environment, you can manipulate packages programmatically.
 In this approach, you have a range of options:

-Load and run an existing package without modification.
+Load and execute an existing package without modification.

-Load an existing package, reconfigure it (for example, for a different data source), and run it.
+Load an existing package, reconfigure it (for example, for a different data source), and execute it.

-Create a new package, add and configure components object by object and property by property, save it, and run it.
+Create a new package, add and configure components object by object and property by property, save it, and execute it.

-You can load and run an existing package from a client application by writing only a few lines of code.
+You can load and execute an existing package from a client application by writing only a few lines of code.

-This section describes and demonstrates how to run an existing package programmatically and how to access the output of the data flow from other applications.
-As an advanced programming option, you can programmatically create an Integration Services package line by line as described in the topic, Building Packages Programmatically.
+This section describes and demonstrates how to execute an existing package programmatically and how to access the output of the data flow from other applications.
+As an advanced programming option, you can programmatically create an Integration Services package line by line as described in Building Packages Programmatically.

 This section also discusses other administrative tasks that you can perform programmatically to manage stored packages, running packages, and package roles.